hjstephan86/consorsbank-parser/README.md

 Notice, any transfer inside the PDF is identified by one of the following transfer types: `GEHALT/RENTE|EURO-UEBERW.|LASTSCHRIFT|DAUERAUFTRAG|GIROCARD|GEBUEHREN`.
 If other types of transfers are required, add additional types to `Helper.REGEX_TRANSFER_TYPES`.

-This parser supports delivery receipts obtained from a DHL service point or from a DHL self-service point via mail (simply print the mail as PDF).
+This parser supports delivery receipts obtained from a DHL service point, Hermes service point or from a DHL self-service point via mail (simply print the mail as PDF).